Aug. 27 - Dec. 22, 2015

 Books may be returned to any CUNY library unless they are long overdue and declared lost.
 Overdue fines may also be paid at any CUNY library.
 However, in person renewals can only be done at the home library.

-Lost/Stolen ID must be reported to Campus Security and the Circulation Desk.
+Lost/Stolen CUNY ID cards must be reported to Campus Security and the Circulation Desk.

-Need a book from another CUNY library?
-Thanks to a new borrowing service called CLICS (CUNY Library Intra-Campus Services), students and faculty can request books through CUNYPlus and have them sent to any campus within 48 hours.
+CLICS (CUNY Library Intra-Campus Services) is a system that allows students and faculty to request books through the Library Catalog and have them sent to any campus within 48 hours.

 How to Request Books Online

-- From the item record in CUNY Plus, click "Request"
+From the item record in the Library Catalog, click "Request"